We're Your Tree Care and Tree Removal Partner!

 * First Name * Last Name * Phone Address City Need information regarding: Email

 Trees, like people and animals, get ill.
-How do you identify a “tree doctor” if your trees show signs of poor health?
+How do you reach a “tree doctor” if your trees show signs of poor health?

-Avoiding problems is the most practical approach to tree health.
+Avoiding problems is the most sound approach to tree health.
 It’s advisable to have your trees inspected every three to five years by a Certified Arborist.
 Dorshak Tree Service, with seven Certified Arborists on staff, offers this service for free for tree owners in and around Oak Creek.

-Another option – again, long before reaching this point – is planting trees with similar aesthetics, yet far more resistance to insects and disease.
-Concolor firs and Norway spruces are alternatives to Colorado spruces.
+Another possibility – again, long before reaching this point – is planting trees with similar appearance, yet far more resistance to insects and disease.
+Concolor firs and Norway spruces are substitutes for Colorado spruces.

 Other tree species in Oak Creek are vulnerable to fungi diseases, too.
 Oaks suffer oak wilt.
 Elms contract Dutch elm disease.
 Pre-emptive inspection can identify these conditions in time to save the trees.